 The school is keen to work with local employers and build on the fantastic links we already have to secure positive Post 16 and 18 destinations.
 Employers can contact our Careers Leader directly to organise a visit to the school and to participate in our Careers assemblies and events.
 For more information, please contact the school’s Careers Leader.
 Information available in the Careers Leader tab.

-We Measure and Assess the Impact of our Careers Programme through:
+We measure and assess the impact of our Careers Programme through:

 In order to measure the impact of our CIAG program at Marsden Heights Community College we review, track and monitor our destination (NEET) data.